madhur4444/ShopifyWinter2021/README.md

 Check Images for Endpoints demo, kubectl output, gcloud run output, circleci build page

 Possible Additions -
 Didn't created frontend and added more features to endpoints due to time constraints, instead decided to spend time on infrastructure and deployments.

+Branches - master, dev(for dev environment), dev-testing (for local testing)

 For local testing on device switch to dev-testing branch and build API locally,